ecemboluk/Apache-Spark-MLib-Example/README.md

 # Apache-Spark-MLib-Example

 This repo contains an example about Apache Spark Mlib Library.
 It was developed a model whether find diabetes disease or not by using mllib.
-It was used to Java programming language
+It was used to Java programming language.

 ## Requirements